-Data science is a fast-moving field that requires ongoing study to stay abreast of the latest changes.
+Data science is a fast-moving field that requires ongoing study to stay ahead of the latest changes.
 Pursuing continuing education opportunities can provide benefits such as salary increases and new career opportunities.

 Earning Your Doctorate in Data Science

-Most graduate data science programs require 10 courses to complete the master's component of the program, which usually takes two years.
-These courses often draw from data science, ethics, applied math, computer science, and statistics.
-Students may learn to create simulations, run sklearn regressors, optimize data sets, and perform hyperparameter optimization on an artificial neural network.
+Most data science master's programs require 10 courses, which usually takes two years.
+These courses cover data science, ethics, applied math, computer science, and statistics.
+Students may learn to create simulations, develop linear regression models, optimize data sets, and perform hyperparameter optimization on an artificial neural network.

 Once they complete the coursework component of the Ph.D., graduate students can move on to teaching, internships, research, and writing.
-An online degree may take longer to complete than an on-campus program, since these students often work while going to school.
-Online students may also spend more time in courses or on writing, since they are less likely to conduct teaching or guided research than their on-campus peers.
-That said, each online Ph.D. in data science is different and prospective students should consider the individual merits of prospective programs.
+A degree may take longer to complete than if students also work while going to school.

 Comparing Ph.D.
 Options

-Students can pursue several different types of Ph.D. programs that explore data science, including degrees in business analytics, computer science, and data science itself.
-While all of these degrees include coursework and research opportunities in the same major fields, their varying emphases differentiate them from each other.
+Students can pursue Ph.D. programs in general data science, computer science with a data science specialization, or business data science.
+While all of these programs include coursework and research opportunities in data science, their curriculum may vary.

 Popular Ph.D. in Data Science Courses

-Online doctoral degree programs in data science offer a variety of course types and topics depending upon faculty members' expertise and the school's focus.
-Due to the cutting-edge nature of data science, the curriculum examines critical topics aligned with current industry needs.
-Most courses also include an opportunity for students to gain hands-on experience.
+Online doctoral degree programs in data science offer a variety of courses and specializations.
+Due to the evolving nature of data science, the curriculum examines critical topics aligned with current industry needs.
+Most courses also include opportunities for hands-on experience.

-Doctoral programs are oriented toward research and therefore include project-based courses, capstones, and writing-intensive classes.
+Many doctoral programs emphasize research and include project-based courses, capstones, and writing-intensive classes.
 These courses explore many critical topics, including databases, data mining, business intelligence, data visualization, and big data integration.
-Like most other doctoral programs, Ph.D. in data science programs typically conclude with a dissertation.
+Ph.D. in data science programs typically conclude with a dissertation.